Skip to content

 To nail your marketing, do your homework on who's buying.
 Use surveys and interviews to dig deep into customer stories—this is where you'll strike gold for crafting spot-on personas.

-Don't just rely on gut feelings; mix real conversations with hard data.
-Add in demographics and psychographics to paint a full picture of who’s engaging with your brand.
+Don't rely on gut feelings; mix honest conversations with complex data.
+Add demographics and psychographics to paint a complete picture of who engages with your brand.

 Steps of mapping the customer journey